emersonmrd/emersonmrd/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 22 years old, currently living in Brazil.
-While working with computer networks, I am in the process of transitioning my career to development.
+  - 💬 I am 23 years old, currently living in Brazil.
+My interests are Computer Science and Biological Sciences."

-  - ⚡ I love chillin' with movies and series, and diving into cool story games and online gaming in my free time
+  - ⚡ I love chillin' with movies and series, and diving into cool story games in my free time
 </details>

 <!-- Links -->